-In addition to the ESCPs, the INNOSUP-1 initiative "Cluster facilitated projects for new value chains" funded under the EU programme Horizon 2020 was a relevant EU support initiative that addressed the challenge to develop new cross-sectoral industrial value chains in Europe through European cooperation of cluster organisations and other relevant intermediaries.
-29 The INNOSUP-1 initiative aimed at boosting the cross-sectoral and cross-border cooperation in consortia of European cluster organisations and other relevant innovation intermediaries.
-30 An innovative approach of the INNOSUP-1 initiative was that it followed the so-called cascade funding approach, meaning that cluster organisations served as intermediaries to support their SME members through different support instruments like direct financial support or capacity-building training.
-Findings from the Evaluation Study of and Potential Follow-Up to Cluster Initiatives under COSME, H2020 and FPI of the European Commission (2021) confirm that the transnational component of the cluster initiatives was perceived by beneficiaries as an EU added value with high mutual learning effects for cluster organisations and the supported SMEs.
+In addition to the ESCPs, the INNOSUP-1 initiative "Cluster facilitated projects for new value chains" funded under the EU programme Horizon 2020 was a relevant EU support initiative that addressed the challenge to develop new cross-sectoral industrial value chains in Europe through European cooperation of cluster organisations and other relevant intermediaries.30 The INNOSUP-1 initiative aimed at boosting the cross-sectoral and cross-border cooperation in consortia of European cluster organisations and other relevant innovation intermediaries.31 An innovative approach of the INNOSUP-1 initiative was that it followed the so-called cascade funding approach, meaning that cluster organisations served as intermediaries to support their SME members through different support instruments like direct financial support or capacity-building training.
+Findings from the Evaluation Study of and Potential Follow-Up to Cluster Initiatives under COSME, H2020 and FPI of the European Commission (2021) confirm that the transnational component of the cluster organisations and the supported SMEs.
 Three cluster organisations from Bulgaria participated in the initiative, requesting grants for a combined amount of 9,256,844.
 EUR.
-The three projects31 in question are:
+The three projects32 in question are:

-Manufacturing industry's novel digitalisation value chains for connecting machines with people, process and technology, which aims to facilitate the cross-sectoral and cross-border support needed by manufacturing SMEs to test and adopt the latest digital technologies for the twin transition by establishing large-scale demonstrators to test different digital innovations;
+1. Manufacturing industry's novel digitalisation value chains for connecting machines with people, process and technology, which aims to facilitate the cross-sectoral and cross-border support needed by manufacturing SMEs to test and adopt the latest digital technologies for the twin transition by establishing large-scale demonstrators to test different digital innovations;